thelinmichael/smhi-node/README.md

 ```

 ### Forecast
 There's no need to create a new Forecast with its constructor.
+Forecasts are retrieved from the SMHI Response with it's getForecasts() method.

 ```javascript
   /*